DigitalCampus/django-oppia/docs/training/intro/02_mhealth.rst

-Session 2: A primer on Mobile Health
+Session 2: A Primer on Mobile Health
 ==========================================

-(Time: 1 hour)
+Time: 1 hour

 Objectives
 ------------